Orbital Stabilization of Point-to-Point Maneuvers in Underactuated Mechanical Systems

-Third, the closed-loop system's autonomy is preserved.
+Third, the closed-loop system is time invariant.

-In regard to the problem of designing such feedback, the maneuver regulation approach proposed in \cite{hauser1995maneuver} is of particular interest.
-There, the task of stabilizing---via static state-feedback---non-vanishing (i.e. equilibrium-free) orbits of feedback linearizable systems was considered; with the approach later extended to a class of nonminimum phase systems on normal form in \cite{al2002tracking}.
+In regard to the problem of designing such feedback, the maneuver regulation approach proposed in \citep{hauser1995maneuver} is of particular interest.
+There, the task of stabilizing---via static state feedback---non-vanishing (i.e. equilibrium-free) orbits of feedback-linearizable systems was considered; with the approach later extended to a class of non-minimum phase systems in normal form in \citep{al2002tracking}.
 The key idea in these papers is to convert a linear tracking controller into a controller stabilizing the orbit of a known maneuver.
 This is achieved by using a projection of the system states onto the maneuver, a \emph{projection operator} as we will refer to it here, to recover the corresponding ``time'' to be used in the controller, thus eliminating its time dependence.
 The former tracking error therefore instead becomes a \emph{transverse} error---a weighted measure of the distance from the current state to the maneuver's orbit.